The E.N.D.: Release and promotion

 The E.N.D. was originally set to be released within the second half of 2007, before being postponed indefinitely due to the group members' solo efforts.
 In October 2008, will.i.am expressed his hopes of releasing the album by the end of the year.
 However, it was pushed back to March 2009, before ultimately being set for June 9 in the United States.
 Leading up to the release, a campaign titled "The Countdown to The E.N.D." was organized, producing three promotional singles-"Imma Be" on May 19, "Alive" on May 23, and "Meet Me Halfway" on June 2.
 A double-disc deluxe edition was released simultaneously with the standard edition; in the US, it was released exclusively at Target stores.
 The album and its deluxe edition were promoted by a Target commercial featuring the group perform "I Gotta Feeling".
-The Black Eyed Peas performed at various festivals across the US and Europe from May to September, most notably Wango Tango and the Glastonbury Festival 2009.
+Black Eyed Peas performed at various festivals across the US and Europe from May to September, most notably Wango Tango and the Glastonbury Festival 2009.
 In addition, the group performed "Boom Boom Pow" on the eighth season finale of American Idol on May 20.
 They promoted the album in Japan by performing "Boom Boom Pow" with Koda Kumi as guests on her tour on May 31, and "I Gotta Feeling" on Music Station on June 5.

 In the US, "I Gotta Feeling" was performed on the Late Show with David Letterman on June 9 and the 2009 Teen Choice Awards on August 9.
-In Canada, the Black Eyed Peas performed "Boom Boom Pow" at the 2009 MuchMusic Video Awards on June 21.
+In Canada, Black Eyed Peas performed "Boom Boom Pow" at the 2009 MuchMusic Video Awards on June 21.
 The group also headlined the NFL Kickoff Game for the 2009 season on September 10.
 In Germany, the group promoted The E.N.D. by performing "I Gotta Feeling" on Wetten, dass..? on November 7.
 They further promoted the album in the United Kingdom on November 8 by performing "Boom Boom Pow", "Meet Me Halfway" and "I Gotta Feeling" on BBC Switch, and "Meet Me Halfway" on The X Factor.
-On November 14, the Black Eyed Peas performed "I Gotta Feeling", "Meet Me Halfway" and "Boom Boom Pow" on Saturday Night Live.
+On November 14, Black Eyed Peas performed "I Gotta Feeling", "Meet Me Halfway" and "Boom Boom Pow" on Saturday Night Live.
 They then performed "Boom Boom Pow" and "Meet Me Halfway" at the Victoria's Secret Fashion Show 2009 on November 19, and at the American Music Awards 2009 on November 22.
 In France, the group performed "Meet Me Halfway" and "I Gotta Feeling" at the NRJ Music Awards on January 23, 2010.
-At the 52nd Annual Grammy Awards on January 31, where they won three awards, the Black Eyed Peas performed "Imma Be" and "I Gotta Feeling".
+At the 52nd Annual Grammy Awards on January 31, where they won three awards, Black Eyed Peas performed "Imma Be" and "I Gotta Feeling".

 The album cover for The E.N.D.
 Summer 2010 Canadian Invasion Tour: Remix Collection is a still from the accompanying music video for "Imma Be", and was the group's first cover in five years to feature the members.